ecorone2/Ag_Machine_Pass_Numbering/Process_script.md

 First processing
 ----------------

-This chunk does the following:
+This step does the following:

--   Creates a datetime variable.
+-   Creates a datetime variable (later removed).
--   Calculates time difference in seconds among consecutive records.
+-   Calculates time difference in seconds among consecutive records (later removed).
--   Creates an indicator variable that assigns 0 if time difference is between 0 to 6 seconds, and 1 to all others.
+-   Creates an indicator variable that assigns 0 if time difference is between 0 to 6 seconds, and 1 to all others (later removed).
 -   Calculates the cumulative sum of the indicator variable.
 Since data are arranged in ascending time order, the cumulative sum of the indicator variable gives us the total number of passes.
 -   Creates `pass_factor`, which is `pass_num` formatted as a factor for later visualization.
+-   Removes `datetime`, `diff1`, and `indicator` variables.
+-   Adds the coordinate variables `coords.x1` and `coords.x2` as part of the attribute table.

 ``` r
 work_copy@data <- work_copy@data %>%